By Susan Feinberg

-A decade later, I am now battling primary peritoneal cancer, despite having a preventative bilateral salpingo-oophorectomy (removal of the ovaries and fallopian tubes) and a hysterectomy.
-A close relative of ovarian cancer, primary peritoneal cancer occurs in the lining of the abdominal organs and affects about 6 in 1 million people.
-The five-year survival rate has historically been lower than 50 percent.
+In 2019, despite my preventative BSO and hysterectomy, I was diagnosed with primary peritoneal cancer.
+A close relative of ovarian cancer, primary peritoneal cancer occurs in the lining of the abdominal organs and the five-year survival rate has historically been lower than 50 percent.

-Despite all this, I feel lucky because I was diagnosed in 2019.
+While being diagnosed with cancer three times may sound like bad luck, I feel incredibly lucky to be diagnosed when I was.
 Thanks to recent discoveries made possible through clinical trials research, I was eligible to follow my initial treatment of six rounds of intravenous chemotherapy with a targeted oral maintenance therapy.
-This involves taking four pills a day and boosts my odds of beating cancer by 70 percent.
-The breakthrough treatment that greatly improves my prognosis – and the prognosis of countless others fighting hereditary cancer – is called a PARP inhibitor.
+This involves taking four pills a day and boosts my odds of beating cancer to 70 percent.
+This breakthrough treatment that greatly improves my prognosis – and the prognosis of countless others fighting hereditary cancer – is called a PARP inhibitor.